E1.5 Describe the relative positions of several objects and the movements needed to get from one object to another.

 Explain the rules of the game to students:

-• One member of this team must place triangle 1 on one of the cells in the last row of the grid and must describe the position of his or her triangle to the other team.
+- One member of this team must place triangle 1 on one of the cells in the last row of the grid and must describe the position of their triangle to the other team.

 Example of a Game